fedor-rusak/thoughts/README.md

 And open [localhost:3000](http://localhost:3000) page.

+Be aware that no support for file system introduced yet.
+Only editing/browsing before the tab is closed.

 # Thanks

 Big thanks to Isaac Z. Schlueter for his package [mute-stream](https://github.com/isaacs/mute-stream#readme).
 It was really useful in terminal version of this app.